 The next morning, my friend Freddy accompanied me to the bank branch and translated for me, explaining to the clerk my situation, while helplessly I clutched a good luck charm and mouthed the words “I hope its there, I hop its there” over and over.
 Upon hearing that the card was not one of their bank’s, the clerk directed us to an office a few blocks down, apparently where lost ATM cards go to wait in purgatory until they’re claimed.
 I thanked him with a grateful smile and Freddy and I signed in at the building where we were directed.
-Up to the 10th floor – I hope it’s there, I hope it’s there, I hope it’s there – where they directed us to the 11th floor, where we had to wait for a kind woman (who spoke English!) who – miracle of all miracles – pulled out a stack of debit cards from her top desk drawer and shuffled through them until she came to mine!
+Up to the 10th floor – I hope it’s there, I hope it’s there, I hope it’s there – where they directed us to the 11th floor which was just remodeled it, from the walls to the floor tiles, for a company that handle all your tile fixing needs, there where we had to wait for a kind woman (who spoke English!) who – miracle of all miracles – pulled out a stack of debit cards from her top desk drawer and shuffled through them until she came to mine!
 Crisis averted!

 This time, I was lucky with a close call.